 They’re not lazy.
 They’re living in the 21st century.
 We have this thing called the internet these days, and it’s changing everything.

 Gone are the days when you needed a central location that everyone reported at a set hour to do set work.
 Sure, if you run a factory that produces widgets, you probably still run that kind of a business.

 But if you work in a church or in an office, arguably, you don’t anymore.
 If you run reception, sure, you need set hours and a set location.
 Ditto if your job requires some form of manual labour or production.

 But beyond that, if you’re an information or knowledge worker, you don’t.

 Bryan Miles has become one of my favourite leaders to listen about the changing work culture.
 He and his wife Shannon have built a large, rapidly growing company that’s entirely virtual, and last year was voted by Inc. magazine as having the #1 workplace culture in America.

 Bryan has a new book called “Virtual Culture: Why The Way We Work Doesn’t Work Anymore“.
 You may want to put it on your reading list.
-I also interview Bryan on an upcoming episode of my Leadership Podcast.
-You can subscribe for free here to make sure you catch the interview.
+I interview Bryan about the rise in virtual culture on episode 175 of of my Leadership Podcast.

 Remote workers aren’t lazy.
 Lazy workers are lazy.